vicinzu/rpi-sr-button/README.md

 Raspberry Pi (including Raspberry Pi zero) gracefully (without risking to damage the file system on the sd card).

+The background program, which monitors the pin, is automatically started during bootup of the system.
+It is written in C and very small to minimize the overhead.
+It polls the pin once per second.

 To install:

 - Download the repository to your pi-top: